astudios-org/astudios/ARCHITECTURE.md

-# as-man Architecture Documentation
+# Architecture Documentation

 ## Overview

-This document describes the architecture and design decisions of the as-man (Android Studio Manager) codebase.
+This document describes the architecture and design decisions of the astudios (Android Studio Manager) codebase.

 ## Architecture Goals